GUIDES/HOW-TO

 First of all: NIF and a bank account

 You can't buy anything in Portugal without a NIF (tax identification number).
-It's required for the deed, for the mortgage, for everything.
-If you don't have one yet, sort it out first — we have a guide just for that.
+It's required for the escritura, for the mortgage, for everything.
+If you don't have one yet, sort it out first.
+We have a guide just for that.
 Next, open a Portuguese bank account: you'll need it for the payments, and if you're going to apply for a mortgage, that's where the bank runs the process.

 NOTE

 Having a NIF does not make you a tax resident, and you can buy property in Portugal as a non-resident.
-Non-residents from outside the EU may need a fiscal representative for the NIF.
+Non-residents from outside the EU may need a representante fiscal (fiscal representative) for the NIF.

 Financing and pre-approval